NBISweden/EMBLmyGFF3/README.md

  >EMBLmyGFF3 maker.gff3 maker.fa --data_class STD --topology linear --molecule_type "genomic DNA" --transl_table 1  --species 'Drosophila melanogaster' --taxonomy INV --locus_tag LOCUS_TAG --accession ERSXXXXXXX --project_id PRJXXXXXXX --rg MYGROUP --author 'author for the reference' --rt 'reference title' --rl 'Some journal' -o result.embl

-### Use through a bash script
+### Use through a script

-You may prefer to launch the software through a bash script especially when you want to fill many information, so we provide examples of such script here **example/maker_example.sh**.
+You may prefer to launch the software through a script especially when you want to fill many information, so we provide examples of such scripts in bash (.sh) or python (.py) in the **examples** folder.

-In order to use it move in the example folder, then launch the script:
->./maker_example.sh

 ## PARAMETER